Bonono63/Hacking-Cheat-Sheet/README.md

 ##
     .decode()

+- Enter hex editor mode in vim (Make sure xxd is installed if using neovim)
+##
+    %!xxd

 ## General text and file formats
 - Very simple only 128 characters, how byte strings are encoded in C, encoded in 2^7 (2^8 but probably signed) [ASCII](https://en.wikipedia.org/wiki/ASCII)